nasirsabbir07/google-homepage/README.md

-Creating a clone of google home page using HTML & CSS Used Grid system for search options
+Creating a clone of google home page using HTML & CSS Used Grid system for content
+For search box created a separate div and grid with in the grid.